danvet/danvet.github.io/_drafts/maintainer-statistics.md

 extreme by historical graphics subsystem standards.
 We've always had around 30-40% maintainer self-commits.
 There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver.
-Switching to the committer model from v4.5 on forward brought us back to the historical trend line.
+Switching to the committer model from v4.5 on forward, first for the i915 driver, then to cope with the influx of new small drivers, brought us back to the historical trend line.

 There's another dip happening right now, starting with AMD's new DC display